Opinion Analysis: The appellant’s testimony – disbelieved – makes the conviction legally sufficient, in United States v. Nicola

 Judge Maggs writes for a unanimous court.

 Whether the evidence of indecent viewing in violation of Article 120c, UCMJ, was legally sufficient.

 Staff Sergeant (E-6) Nicola was convicted of violating a general regulation, abusive sexual contact, and indecent viewing, by a general court-martial composed of officer members, and he was sentenced to reduction to E-1 and a bad-conduct discharge.
-Nicola’s convictions relate to his conduct with a junior female soldier – identified as Corporal (CPL) AA – during a night of drinking with other soldiers both on and off post.
-CPL AA overconsumed and Nicola took her back to her barracks room, where her next memory was sitting naked on the floor of her shower with the water running.
-She also accused Nicola of committing a sexual act upon her in the shower, but he was acquitted of that.
+Nicola’s convictions relate to his conduct with a high-intoxicated, junior female soldier, identified in CAAF’s opinion as Corporal AA.